Ranabir Singh Thapa: Release and ascetic life

 Fearful that the Pandes would re-establish their power, Fatte Jang Shah, Ranganath Poudel, and the Junior Queen Rajya Laxmi Devi obtained from the King the liberation of Bhimsen, Mathabar, and the rest of the party, about eight months after they were incarcerated for the poisoning case.
 Sensing that a catastrophe was going to befall the Thapas, Mathabar Singh fled to India while pretending to go on a hunting trip; Ranbir Singh gave up all his property and became a sanyasi, titling himself Abhayanand Puri; but Bhimsen Thapa preferred to remain in his old home in Gorkha.
 He was rendered by the following full name in his ascetic life Shreemant Paramahamsa Paribrajakacharya Swami Abhayananda Giri Nepali.

+Literary works

+Rama nama lomanawa, a Newar poem by Ranabir Singh Thapa written in the Devanagari script.

+Ranabir Singh Thapa is known to have written nine poems in the Newar language.
+Most of his poems are didactic and were composed after his ascetic life.
+His poems are still sung in places in Kathmandu, such as Ombahal and Lagan Tole by traditional Dapha khalah.
+Among them, the most popular poems are: